XplicitComputing/messages/README.md

 # libxcmessages
-Messages is a schema designed for engineers and scientists that efficiently enables numerical and related data to be shared across high-performance computers and programming languages.
+Messages is a schema designed for engineers and scientists that efficiently enables numerical and related data to be shared across high-performance computing sessions and programming languages.

 ## 0. getting started